imranhadi01/Hello-World/README.md

 - [x] **Go**

-Go is a programming language created in 2009 by Google employees Robert Griesemer, Rob Pike, and Ken Thompson.
+Go is an open source programming language that makes it easy to build simple, reliable, and efficient software. created in 2009 by Google employees Robert Griesemer, Rob Pike, and Ken Thompson.
 Go is a statically typed, compiled language in the tradition of C, with memory safety, garbage collection, structural typing, and CSP-style concurrency.

 - [x] **Groovy**